usethesource/rascal-website/courses/WhyRascal/UseCases/DomainSpecificLanguages/DomainSpecificLanguages.md

 1. define the syntax of a DSL;
 2. create a simple semantic check;
 3. how to compile the DSL to Java;
-4. instantiate a VScode extension or Eclipse Plugin for the DSL.
+4. instantiate a VS Code extension or Eclipse Plugin for the DSL.

 The following example shows how to define a simple DSL for "state machines".
 It includes a parser, a check for unreachable states and a compiler to Java code.